|Commercial Registration and Business Licensing Proclamation No. 980/2016

 - Founders or members of a business organization should, before signing the memorandum and article of association, apply to the registering office and get verification that another business person has not occupied the name of the business organization.

-- After getting the verification, the founders or members of a business organization must sign their memorandum and articles of association at the Document Authentication and Registration Agency, according to standardized samples of memorandum and articles of association.
+- After getting the verification, the founders or members of a business organization must sign their memorandum and articles of association at the Document Authentication and Registration Office or the Ministry of Trade and Regional Integration, according to standardized samples of memorandum and articles of association.

-- An application for commercial registration is, then, submitted before the commencement date of commercial activity by filling a prescribed form and attaching documents specified under the regulations and directives issued for the implementation of the Proclamation, as well as article 219-226 of the Code.
+- An application for commercial registration is, then, submitted before the commencement date of commercial activity by filling a prescribed form and attaching documents specified under the regulations and directives issued for the implementation of the Proclamation.

 Where an application submitted for commercial registration is found acceptable by the registering office, the registering office registers the application, upon payment of service fee, and issue a certificate of registration to the applicant.